CChenLi/Linux/README.md

 # Linux Enviroment Experiment
 *This my class note for CS35L UCLA.
 The main purpose of this project is to construct enviroment under Linux system, practice working under Linux.
-The README contains most of the stuff.
-However, more detail are in the log file in each subdirectories.*
+The README contains most of the topics.
+More details are in the log files of each subdirectories.*

 ----------------
 ## Content